For the patient, it provides more independence, time out of bed, and makes living at home more comfortable and realistic.

-With the right hoyer lift slings, and the help of a caregiver, there is less need for many to move to an assisted living facility.
+With the right hoyer slings, and the help of a caregiver, there is less need for many patients to move to an assisted living facility.

 The most important thing to remember is to be patient and follow each step along the way.
-Always make sure to take your time to be sure there are no straps hooked into the hoyer lift and that you’re checking in with the patient to be sure they’re doing okay.
+Always make sure to take your time to be sure there are no straps hooked into the patient lift and that you’re checking in with the patient to be sure they’re doing okay.

 It may make sense to look for a hoyer lift for sale, but for some, a hoyer lift rental may be the best option.
 You can find these at medical equipment stores for sale or for rent.

-Full-body or stand-assist patient lifts are partially covered for Medicare patients.
+Full-body or sit to stand-assist patient lifts are partially covered for Medicare patients.
 Even Medicare will pay for hoyer lifts.
 A Medicare Hoyer lift provides several different types of lifts for patients who are need of them.
 Hoyer lifts can provide manual and electric lifts to fit the needs of specific patients.

 All lift products are known for their quality and ease of use.
 The Advance E easily moves a patient from one place to another.
 It also is the only lift that folds up without the use of tools.
 The Hoyer Presence Professional electric Lift has an outstanding lift range for residential use.
 The footpad allows caregivers to control lift movements.

 The Classic Hoyer Patient lift is a hydraulic lift suitable for transfers to a vehicle.
 The Advance H Patient Lift easily folds for storage under a bed.
 For patients in need of a sturdier lift, the Heavy Duty Power Patient Lift has a maximum capacity of seven hundred pounds and has a power lift.